 No bridesmaid wants to drive her bride nuts.
-And yet, unwittingly, 'maids often make requests, offer advice or butt in when they should butt out in ways that do nothing but drive the average bride crazy.
+And yet, unwittingly, 'maids often make requests, offer advice, or butt in when they should butt out in ways that do nothing but drive the average bride crazy.
 So brush up on your awesome bridesmaid skills by avoiding these eight mistakes that will only annoy your bride.

-Being upset when the bride doesn't take your advice.
+1. Being upset when the bride doesn't take your advice.

-Complaining about your dress.
+3. Complaining about the bridesmaid dress.

-Trying to change things of which you're not in control.
+4. Trying to change things of which you're not in control.

-"You are not allowed to change the rules whenever you feel like it," Espinal says.
+"You are not allowed to change the rules whenever you feel like it," Espinal emphasizes.
 "I've had so many situations where bridesmaids feel like they can change timelines and processional orders or even tell the band what songs should be played and at what times."

-Talking behind the bride's back.
+5. Talking behind the bride's back.

 "The most devastating thing a bride can experience is knowing that her ladies are going behind her back to discuss her wedding details or decisions," Espinal says.
 "That can be incredibly hurtful and quite annoying.
 If you want to help your bride enjoy the process, be up front with her and let her know your concerns are coming from a place of love."

-Giving advice when you're not asked for it.
+6. Giving advice when you're not asked for it.

 "It seems so simple and yet it's so easy to forget," Espinal admits.
 "It's not every day you can call a friend a bride, so when that day comes it can be overwhelmingly beautiful and also a bit awkward.
 Don't hurt your bride by ignoring her and taking away that moment of shine.
-It is in fact her wedding day, and that moment should be shared with joy regardless of how it makes you feel."
+It is, in fact, her wedding day, and that moment should be shared with joy regardless of how it makes you feel."